zenobi-us/zenobi-us/content/posts/2025-08-02-blue-green-with-traefik-part-1-libvirt-networking.md

 </network>
 ```

-Then I created a new VM with virt-manager, and selected the `br0` interface as the network interface.
+Finally, I could create a new VM.
+This time using virt-install (because apparently that's the only way to specify the network properly):

 ```sh
 sudo virt-install \